 Every kind of water activity is available on the peninsula’s beautiful sandy beaches, from sailing and surfing to fishing and dolphin swims.
 The Portsea reef system attracts scuba divers of all levels.
 There are also majestic coastal walks past dunes, beaches, cliffs and lighthouses.
 Stay a night in the old Keeper’s Cottage at the Cape Schanck Lightstation.

 For anybody who has ever teed up, the Mornington Peninsula is golfing heaven.
-Take on the daunting Moonah Links, specifically designed for the prestigious Australian Open, or head to The Dunes, a Scottish-style links layout rated as one of the top 15 courses in Australia.
+Take on the daunting Moonah Links, scenic Flinders, or the acclaimed The Dunes.

 Mornington Peninsula is an easy hour’s drive from Melbourne along the M1, the Eastlink tollway, the Mornington Peninsula Freeway and the Moorooduc Freeway.